 Advanced Technology Options Include:

-Further examination, additional measurements, and special testing all precede the final discussion and planning by our doctors, if you select Blended Vision or Advanced Technology Options.
+Further examination, additional measurements, and special testing all precede the final discussion and planning by our doctors if you select Blended Vision or Advanced Technology Options.
 The additional diagnostic and surgical services, as well as, the Advanced Technology IOLs are expenses beyond traditional cataract surgical fees.
 Though not covered by insurance, ESA offers payment plans to make these options affordable.
 Whether you select traditional, Blended Vision or Advanced Technology Refractive Vision Correction your ESA team will deliver our best efforts to help you achieve your vision goals.

 Advanced Technology Payment Options

 Medicare and/or insurance typically cover the basic service of cataract surgery.
 The cost of upgrading to Advanced Technology Treatment with Refractive Vision Correction is not covered by Medicare or private insurance and you will need to pay for the additional services.
-Eye Surgeons Associates offers monthly payment options for long term and short-term financing through CareCredit.
+Eye Surgeons Associates offers monthly payment options for both long and short-term financing through CareCredit.

-If you are employed and have participated in an employer sponsored “cafeteria” or “flex” medical benefit plan, the IRS has determined that vision correction is a qualified deductible medical expense.
+If you are employed and have participated in an employer-sponsored “cafeteria” or “flex” medical benefit plan, the IRS has determined that vision correction is a qualified deductible medical expense.
 Advanced Technology Lenses and associated services qualify for payment.

 Please check with your insurance company or your employer’s human resources department prior to making your appointment.